Events

 Raptor Identification

-Presenters: Jennifer and Tom Coulson
+Presenters Jennifer and Tom Coulson

 Raptor biologists Jennifer and Tom Coulson share their basic approach to raptor identification, a strategy which differs from that of most field guides.
 They will provide a number of novel tips for identifying our native diurnal birds of prey.
 The Coulsons are true “raptorophiles” who have spent much of their lives studying and working with birds of prey.